Markus-Hefner/Portfolio-Project-3/README.md

 - Scroll down and click on 'Deploy Branch'.
 - Wait until the app is built.
 - Finally, click on 'View'.

+## Links

+- Here is the link to the spreadsheet with some test pieces: https://docs.google.com/spreadsheets/d/1ewUcy7MnR0jFcMQZrFwKQAzN-sXDypiLj5r_iFbshtY/edit?usp=sharing

 ## Credits